Gurpreet06/Wifi-Crack/README.md

 ```

-## Tested on the following operating systems:
+## Original version tested on the following operating systems:
 - Kali linux 2022.2
 - Parrot security 5.0.1

+#### Updated version personally tested by Arkhalis on the following operating system:
+- Ubuntu 22.04

 ## Examples of How To Use
 The program has 2 parameters: